DLBPointon/nocover/README.md

 ## TODO's

-- maybe search for series and download as brl?
+- [ ] In case it could be used in another tool, choose where to save a BRL whilst defaulting to Config.SeriesPath

-- Search for book to add to `want-to-read`.
+- [ ] Search for book to add to `want-to-read`.
+- [X] Quick add Series
+- [ ] Quick add Lists - almost done

-- quick add Series, Lists and Prompts for tracking
+- [ ] Quick add Prompts
-    - Tick toggle to add books to `want-to-read`
+- [ ] Tick toggle to add books to `want-to-read`

-- offline use
+- [ ] Fully offline use
     - required downloading and storing of data
     - use a local db such as DuckDB?
     - Won't matter for series downloaded as BRL file (yes I will push this as much as possible, i think it would be helpful.)

-- Book Editor Modal
+- [ ] Book Editor Modal

-- Better onboarding Modal
+- [X] Better onboarding Modal